vaibhavjainv/serverless-patterns/msk-lambda-schema-avro-python-sam/README.md

 ```bash
 cat kafka_topic_creator_output.txt
 ```
-You should see an output such as *Created topic MskIamPythonLambdaTopic.*
+You should see an output such as *Created topic <your-topic-name>.* where the topic name corresponds to what you specified when deploying the CloudFormation stack.

 If you are not able to find the file `kafka_topic_creator_output.txt` or if it is blank or you see an error message, then you need to run the file: